bluewingtitan/bluewingtitan/README.md

 - Content Creation > Content Consumption

 > Sex is cool and all, but have you ever written code that worked instantly?

+Oh.
+Here is my [Personal Website](https://bluewingtitan.com) I didn't link to earlier because it does not format correctly in the brave browser because of reasons?!?
+The information on there is contained within the information here, so you are not missing out, fellow brave users.